larry12193/ferret/README.md

 To interface directly with Roboteq SDC2130 motor controller, install the Roborun+ PC utility from (note this is windows only)
 + http://www.roboteq.com/index.php/support/downloads

+The script onboard performs a homing sequence on boot and then starts writing counter and endstop state data to the serial port that the higher level software uses to make decisions with.
+It will also accept a command to re-home the device if the executive is restarted without restarting the entire robot via a power cycle.
+The script can be found at catkin_ws/ferret_script.mbs, see for more details.